All Episodes

 We think there's only a few people behind these leaks, but there could be multiple people.

-When you look at the conspiracy, I mean that could get up to a dozen, two dozen people.
+When you look at the conspiracy, I mean, that could get up to a dozen, two dozen people.

 So, you know, for example, we don't know all the people that are involved.

-So hopefully we'll have some answers from uh Inspector General Horowitz on the issue of the FISA warrants.
+So hopefully we'll have some answers from Inspector General Horowitz on the issue of the FISA warrants.

-Before that, uh, we have Devin Nunes of the House Intelligence Committee, one of the committees that does that after an exhaustive investigation determined that there was no evidence of Trump Trump campaign collusion with Russia.
+All right, the Attorney General Barr, before that, we have Devin Nunes of the House Intelligence Committee, one of the committees that after an exhaustive investigation determined that there was no evidence of Trump campaign collusion with Russia.

-For more than two years, the House Permanent Select Committee on Intelligence, the committee, in parentheses, conducted a wide-ranging investigation into the Russian government's efforts to interfere in the 2016 U.S. Presidential Election.
+For more than two years, the House Permanent Select Committee on Intelligence, the committee, in parentheses, conducted a wide-ranging investigation into the Russian government's efforts to interfere in the 2016 U.S. presidential election.

 As part of that investigation, committee Republicans identified several potential violations of law.